-Training will be provided in a variety of formats, for example, in-house, external, workbased, team briefing or e-learning.
-The prospectus outlines which staff are required to receive what training and how often.
-This will include training in relation to this policy and associated procedures.
+Training will be provided in a variety of formats, for example, in-house, external, work-based, team briefing or e-learning.

-Refresher training is also available where employees are identified as benefitting from such a procedure during their personal development review.
+Refresher training is available where employees are identified as benefitting from such during their personal development review.

 The Trust will ensure that all staff have the appropriate level of training and education to fulfil their duties in respect of health and safety awareness.